+44 (0)113 34 33288

 Level 3 Special Subject:

 Kate Dossett teaches on the MA in Race & Resistance.
 Race and Resistance is a unique interdisciplinary programme that crosses geographical boundaries and offers students a conceptual and thematic education in approaches to race and resistance.
-She is also the module convenor for the core course: 'Approaches to Race' (HIST 5838M) and offers an option module Black Internationalism (HIST 5839M.
+She teaches on the core course for Race and Resistance 'Approaches to Race' and offers an option module Women, Gender & Sexuality: Archives and Approaches

 Kate Dossett regularly hosts Widening Participation workshops and gives public talks on black history.
 These range from Black History Month workshops on campus for local school pupils, to public lectures at institutions such as the National Maritime Museum and consultant work for the U.S. National Park Service.